junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Her eyes are flaring white blue light, the left eye dimmer than the right.

-The angel.
+The angel is in her.

 Jimmy struggles, trying to get off the torture chair.
 "Claire."

-"Castiel," the other angels greet cautiously, their tone ginger and solemn, glancing between Jimmy and the one that's thrown away uneasily. "we didn't expect you to visit.
+"Castiel," the other angels greet the newcomer cautiously, their tone ginger and solemn, glancing between Jimmy and the one that's thrown away uneasily.
+"We didn't expect you to visit.
 We're... we're preparing a gift."

 Castiel takes a step closer to Jimmy, his rage palpable through the threatening light and sizzling air around that young body.
 "This is not your decision to make," he growls.
 "He's still *my* vessel.
-I don't need you filthy things to do the job for me."
+I don't need you to do the job for me."

 He puts a hand on Jimmy's left shoulder, grasping him tight.

-Jimmy shivers under the young palm.
+Jimmy shivers under the press of the young palm.
 The touch of his daughter has never made him tremble like this.

 Lightning and thunder rolls out around them, Castiel spreads his wings, not refraining from displaying them.
+The other angels flinch, edging slowly toward the door's direction.

 "You may have bigger concern to handle right now, by the way," he tells them, as the shadow of his wings spread to the fullest, dark like night on the wall of the cell room.
 "The humans already breached the outer defense.
 They're really here for me and him, but they won't find either of us.
-Kill them."
+Kill them, or get killed."

 He flies up before the other angels can answer.

-The building starts exploding from the outer rim at almost the same moment, turning the whole camp into a huge ball of fire.
-The heat wave pushes up, catching up as fast as Castiel's flight.
+The building starts exploding from the outer rim at almost the same moment, gradually turning the whole camp into a sea of fire.
+The heat wave pushes up toward the sky, catching up as fast as Castiel's flight.
 A dark mushroom-shaped cloud chases their tail.

 The angel flaps his wings again.
 And they're out of the zone completely.